Home | Volume 48 | Article number 166

 Authors' contributions Up Down

-All authors made substantial contributions to the conception and design, acquisition of data, or analysis and interpretation of data; took part in drafting the article and revising it critically; agreed to submit to the current journal; gave final approval of the version to be published; and agree to be accountable for all aspects of the work.
+All authors made substantial contributions to the conception and design, acquisition of data, or analysis and interpretation of data; took part in drafting the article and revising it critically; agreed to submit to the current journal.
+They also read and approved the final version of this manuscript.

 Acknowledgments Up Down

-The authors are greatful for the data collectors and study participants.
+The authors are grateful for the data collectors and study participants.

 Tables Up Down